-The two key characteristics of Joe Rogan’s eating habits include:
+The two key characteristics of Joe Rogan’s diet plan include:

 - Intermittent fasting

-Translation: a whole lot of lean meats at specific times of the day.
-It’s no secret the man is a fan of hunting down his own grub, being a major advocate of killing wild game.
-As for the intermittent fasting side of things, Rogan personally opts for a 16-hour fast that begins in the evening and extends all the way into the late morning – meaning he skips breakfast.
-It’s also not unnatural to find him exercising on an empty stomach before his first meal of the day.
-Gotta widen that calorie deficit.
+As for the intermittent fasting side of things, Rogan once personally opted for a 16-hour fast that began in the evening and extended all the way to the late morning.
+It wasn’t unnatural to find him exercising on an empty stomach before his first meal of the day.

 “Healthy food, a lot of vegetables and a lot of game meat, mostly wild game.”

-- Vegetables – While Rogan partakes in a predominantly carnivorous diet, he also eats his greens like a good boy.
-Kale, spinach, avocado string beans, broccoli, spiced up with a bit of jalapeno – as well as other coloured vegetables.
+While Rogan partakes in a predominantly carnivorous diet, he also eats his greens like a good boy.
+Kale, spinach, avocado, string beans, broccoli, spiced up with a bit of jalapeno.

-- Kimchi – Apparently pickled cabbage is good for fighting inflammation.
+- Also: Kimchi — apparently pickled cabbage is good for fighting inflammation.